PDP-11 architecture: Instruction set

 The PDP-11 operates on bytes and words.
 Bytes are specified by a register number—identifying the register's low-order byte—or by a memory location.
 Words are specified by a register number or by the memory location of the low-order byte, which must be an even number.
 In most instructions that take operands, bit 15 is set to specify byte addressing, or clear to specify word addressing.
 In the lists in the following two sections, the assembly-language programmer appended B to the instruction symbol to specify a byte operation; for example, MOV became MOVB.

 A few instructions, for example MARK and SOB, were not implemented on some PDP-11 models.

 Double-operand instructions

 The high-order four bits specify the operation to be performed (with bit 15 generally selecting word versus byte addressing).
 Two groups of six bits specify the source operand addressing mode and the destination operand addressing mode, as defined above.

 The ADD and SUB instructions use word addressing, and have no byte-oriented variations.

-Some two-operand instructions utilize an addressing mode operand and an additional register operand:
+Due to encoding limitations, some two-operand instructions utilize an addressing mode operand and a register operand:

 Where a register pair is used (written below as "(Reg, Reg+1)", the first register contains the low-order portion of the operand and must be an even numbered register.
 The next higher numbered register contains the high-order portion of the operand (or the remainder).
 An exception is the multiply instruction; Reg may be odd, but if it is, the high 16 bits of the result are not stored.